cxpartners/coding-standards/README.md

 - Use well-structured, semantic markup.

 - Use double quotes on all attributes.
+When using React.js for generating markup, we rely on single quotes.

 - Use soft tabs, 2 space indents.